AbinashBishoyi/FreeRapid/etc/doc/readme.txt

 Linux Debian like users can use this command to intall Java: sudo apt-get install sun-java6-jre
+  - sometimes Linux users need to uninstall their other versions of Java - see http://wordrider.net/freerapid/faq.html#ubuntu-install for more details.

 III.
 How to run FreeRapid Downloader
 =======================================